 The sooner that CPR commences, the greater chance of successful outcomes.
 The aim of CPR and associated procedures is to sustain life until medical experts arrive.
 Advanced medical technology is continually developing, and devices that were previously inaccessible to the public, such as portable personal defibrillators, are now becoming more common.
 Chest compressions and artificial respiration are performed sequentially until help arrives.

 There is no doubt that responding to an emergency can be a harrowing experience, but ignoring a victim’s plight isn’t an option, and there are times when something needs to be done immediately to save someone’s life.
-Fortunately, emergencies don’t arise every day, so Real First Aid courses are designed for maximum information retention in readiness for low-frequency, high-risk situations.
-With solid first aid knowledge and a life-saving skill-set in place, Real First Aid graduates are ready to face just about anything.
+Fortunately, emergencies don’t arise every day, so Real Response courses are designed for maximum information retention in readiness for low-frequency, high-risk situations.
+With solid first aid knowledge and a life-saving skill-set in place, Real Response graduates are ready to face just about anything.